orishu/raftoral/docs/COMPARISON.md

 ## When to Choose

-- **Choose Raftoral** if you want a lightweight, embedded solution in Rust for decentralized, infrastructure-free workflows.
-Best for teams avoiding external services and needing peer-to-peer resilience.
+- **Choose Raftoral** if you're building long-running services in Rust and want to minimize operational overhead by embedding orchestration.
+Best for teams wanting unified infrastructure (no separate orchestrator/database clusters) while maintaining fault tolerance and dynamic scaling.
 - **Choose Temporal** if you need a battle-tested platform for complex, polyglot orchestrations with event sourcing.
-Ideal for large-scale, long-running processes in failure-prone environments.
+Ideal for large-scale, long-running processes in failure-prone environments where mature tooling and multi-language support justify the infrastructure overhead.
-- **Choose DBOS** if you're adding durability to existing code quickly, with a focus on database-backed simplicity and observability.
-Suited for rapid prototyping and stateful serverless apps.
+- **Choose DBOS** if you're adding durability to existing services quickly, with a focus on database-backed simplicity and observability.
+Suited for rapid prototyping and teams already comfortable with PostgreSQL infrastructure.

 ## Summary